bravo07/HF-Desktop-Tool/README.md

 # HF Desktop Tool
-### Current version : v1.2
+### Current version : v1.2.2

 ## Features
 * Shows your avatar, and usergroup.
 * Changes your username color to your group (Even for you Omni, even though you won't use this <3)
 * Shows Reputation, Post count, and Account age(in days).
-* Notifies you when you get positive rep or when you recieve a new pm.
+* Notifies you when you get positive rep or when you receive a new pm.
 * Save APIKey for easy login.
 (Locally ofc.)
 * Will display a message if you have unread PMs.
 * Notifications will tell you have many unread PMs you have.